Restaurants and Places of Interest

 Consider an apple pie and other gourmet deli foods and coffee from the Vermont Country Deli.
 Exit 2 off I-91, Brattleboro, west toward Marlboro and Bennington.
 Unfortunately they do not have a public rest room there.
 There should be one next door at the gas station.

-Also, consider stopping in Hanover, NH (home of Dartmouth College) classy small college town.
+Also, consider stopping in Hanover, New Hampshire (home of Dartmouth College) classy small college town.
 East off Rt 91 at exit 13.
 The Hanover Coop Food Store (on Park Ave) is great for gourmet and health food items.